 - The badniks of early Sonic the Hedgehog games were powered by little animals, making it Sonic's mission to destroy them, freeing his friends inside.
 This played a large (and tragic) part in E-102 Gamma's story in Sonic Adventure.

-- Eggman returns to form in Sonic Colors, where his mind-control ray is powered from energy syphoned from an alien race called the Wisps.
+- Eggman's been doing it as recently as Sonic Colors, where his mind-control ray is powered from energy siphoned from an alien race called the Wisps.
+There's still huge fan-debate over whether E-123 Omega might have one of these.

 - In the Mega Man Zero series, Cyber Elves are sentient beings of energy that will sacrifice themselves to the benefit of the player.
 The nurse types specifically are converted into usable energy.
 The Dark Elf is the only one that is used as a continuous power source without dying.

-- In Metroid, infant metroids are used like this by space pirates in Metroid Prime 2: Echos, and in Super Metroid it is implied in the intro that this is what is meant by them being used to benefit mankind.
+- In Metroid, infant Metroids are used like this by Space Pirates in Metroid Prime 2: Echoes, and in Super Metroid it is implied in the intro that this is what is meant by them being used to benefit mankind.

 - In Mario & Luigi: Partners in Time, the Shroobs use Toads to power their flying saucers.
 A used-up Toad turns into a small purple (ordinary) mushroom.